-- a.
-SES may analyse comments made by the auditors in the standalone or consolidated audit report, the Annexure to the Auditors' Report and Notes to Financial statements. - b.
+- 1. Whether Financial Statements have been disclosed as per legal requirements? - 2.
+Separate Financial Statements of the subsidiaries of the Company available on the website of the Company. - 3.
+Audit qualifications (if any) - a.
+Whether any qualifications raised by the Auditors.
+If yes, whether any clarifications/comments made by the Management/ Board on the same. - b.
+What governance/fairness issues do the qualifications highlight? - c.
+Where the impact of the qualifications which cannot be precisely quantifiable, whether estimates on such qualifications have been provided by the management?
+What is the review of the Auditor on the same? - 4.
+Whether any comments made by the auditors in the standalone or consolidated audit report, the annexure to the Auditors' Report and notes to financial statements? - 5.
+Auditors' comment on the Going Concern Status of the Company & its Material Subsidiaries (if any) - 6.
 SES may look at the consolidation principles used by the auditor to determine whether any material unaudited financial statements have been used for consolidation.
-However, if the Principal Auditor has carried out additional audit procedures, then, SES will not raise any concern. - 3.
-SES may analyse any material variations in accounting policies from the accounting standards (if disclosed in Audit Report) - 4.
-SES will analyse structural shifts in key financial indicators and the disclosures made by the management to explain the shift if the variation is >25%. - 5.
-Exceptional write offs by the Company for which the management has not provided satisfactory explanation. - 6.
-Exceptional spending by the Company and proper disclosure on the timing/need of such spends by the Company. - 7.
-Related Party Transactions including loans, receivables and royalty payments and the trends observed therein vis a vis requirement of Listing Regulations and Companies Act, 2013. - 8.
-Contingent liabilities and impact of contingent liabilities, important legal cases by and against the Company, on the Company (Not applicable in case of Banks and NBFCs).
-SES may also analyse whether the money raised from Banks/ Financial Institutions, were utilized for the stated purpose. - 9.
-SES would also raise concern if the Company proposes adoption of the Standalone and Consolidated Financial Statements under a single resolution.
+If yes, whether the Principal Auditor has carried out additional audit procedures? - 7.
+Whether material portion of financial statements have not been audited by the Principal Auditor?
+If yes, whether the Principal Auditor has carried out additional audit procedures? - 8.
+Any material variations in accounting policies from the accounting standards (if disclosed in Audit Report) - 9.
+Any structural shifts in key financial indicators?
+If yes, whether disclosures are made by the management to explain the shift if the variation is >25%? - 10.
+Exceptional write-offs by the Company for which the management has not provided satisfactory explanation. - 11.
+Exceptional spending by the Company and proper disclosure on the timing/need of such spends by the Company. - 12.
+Related Party Transactions including loans, receivables and royalty payments and the trends observed therein vis-à-vis requirement of Listing Regulations and Companies Act, 2013. - 13.
+Contingent liabilities and impact of contingent liabilities, material legal cases by and against the Company, on the Company (not applicable in case of Banks and NBFCs).
+Money raised from Banks/ Financial Institutions were utilized for the stated purpose. - 14.
+SES would also raise concern if the Company proposes adoption of the Standalone and Consolidated Financial Statements under a single resolution, but will not recommend AGAINST the resolution.